132nd-vWing/132-TRP-388/TRP/ACT/ACT-02 BVR & Mutual Support.md

 ## Debrief
 The Instructor Pilot should evaluate the students ability to understand, perform and train the following:
-- Trainee able to communicate effeciently.
+- Trainee able to communicate efficiently.
 - Trainee able to safely follow a BVR timeline
 - Trainee able to maintain SA.
 - Trainee able to function as engaged fighter and supporting fighter.